-- 6. Risk Assessment Tools.
+- c.
+Strategic: Strategic Risk management should be used in instances such as contract solicitation where new technology or major changes occur.
+It commonly takes more time and involves a more detailed analysis of costs and benefits.
+The strategic process produces a more permanent record of findings and decisions used for long term planning, organizational decision-making, and as authoritative training resources. - 5.
+Risk Assessment Tools.
 The second step of risk management is assessment of the threats/hazards.
 There are several tools that may be used to document the hazards and to determine that level of risk involved in the operation. number of risk assessment tools can be found in the NWCG Standards for Helicopter Operations and in Air Force Pamphlet 90-803.
-Two tools that should be used at the Deliberate and Strategic levels of risk management are the Risk Assessment Matrix (Appendix G.1) and the Risk Assessment Worksheet (Appendix G.2). - 7.
+Tools that should be used at the Deliberate and Strategic levels of risk management are found in Appendix Section F. - 6.
 Risk Management Summary.
 All employees are responsible for understanding and managing the risks in aviation operations.
-It is particularly important for managers and supervisors to consider these three questions
+It is particularly important for managers and supervisors to consider these three questions - a.

-- a.
 Do you know what could go wrong?
 (Hazard Identification) - b.
 Do you know what systems BSEE has in place to prevent this from happening?
 (Risk Controls) - c.
 Do you have the information and resources to ensure that the systems are working effectively?
 (Feedback/Key PerformanceIndicators)

-Remember, risk management procedures are not fully effective without application, oversight, and enforcement.
+Note: Remember, risk management procedures are not fully effective without application, oversight, and enforcement.